 - Intercultural Center Intern

 Each year, the IC provides paid internships to undergraduate students interested in creating and supporting cultural and identity-centric programming.
-The application for Spring 2022 IC Interns is now open, until Friday, January 28 at 11:59 PM.
+The application for being a 2023 IC intern is now open.

 The Intercultural Center interns create and support the sharing of cultural and identity-centric programming to the broader Swarthmore community.
 Interns ensure that the IC Collective’s “community cultural wealth” is leveraged through meaningful collaborations that cultivate a sense of belonging, inclusion, and community among all students and Student Organizations.
 Interns develop and implement community programming, build partnerships with different on-campus affinity groups and related constituents, maintain social media presence, and support the IC’s Assistant Director in various administrative roles.

 - Develop and maintain partnerships with student orgs within the IC Collective

 - Design and advertise marketing materials for various programs and resources

 - Ensure that IC StuOrgs have the organizational, financial, and institutional resources needed to thrive